 Customer care and enrollment expenses primarily consist of compensation and benefits costs for personnel engaged in pre-sales assistance to applicants who call our customer care center and for enrollment personnel who assist applicants during the underwriting process.
+We intend to hire a number of additional employees in our customer care centers as part of our plan to increase the number of Medicare leads serviced by us as a health insurance agent.
 We expect customer care and enrollment expenses to increase in absolute dollars in 2011 compared to 2010 as a result of additional personnel and expenditures necessary to develop future Medicare plan sales capabilities, and a full year of costs related to our customer care center in Salt Lake City, Utah that we opened during the second half of 2010.